andrewjw/site/_posts/2012-02-10-back-garden-weather-in-couchdb-part-5.md

 database is extremely useful and makes deployment a snap.
 As with all technology you need to be aware of the limitations of CouchDB and allow for them in your designs.
 In my case the inability to chain views together is really the only wart in the code.
-Don't forget you can replicate the database to get the data and use the
-<tt>couchapp</tt> command to clone a copy of site.
-See the first post in this series for instructions on how
-to do this.
+Don't forget you can replicate the database to get the data and use the `couchapp` command to clone a copy of site.
+See the first post in this series for instructions on how to do this.
 Please let me know in the comment section below if you find the site useful or have any questions or comments on the code.